smrza/ReviewDAO/README.md

 Project still in progress.

 Contracts done 90%.
-Graph is done for one list.
-The plan is to implement all lists and proposals.
+Graph expanded to fit the contracts
 IPFS is implemented for storing images and descriptions.
-The plan is to store the baseUri in the DAO contracts.

 ## Contracts @ Kovan testnet
 * ReviewDaoToken: 0xA38f6b39BC3CECC08ee0e245041226713d7a30c1